MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/dotnet/plan-implementation-content.md

 ## Principles and implementation

-The following table lists the principles of the reliable web app pattern and how to implement those principles in the web app.
+The following table lists the principles of the reliable web app pattern and how to implement those principles in your web app.
 For more information, see the [Reliable web app pattern overview](../overview.md) and [Reliable web app pattern video series (YouTube)](https://aka.ms/eap/rwa/dotnet/videos).

 *Table 1.
 Pattern principles and how to implement them.*